MicrosoftDocs/sql-docs/docs/reporting-services/report-server-sharepoint/deploy-report-viewer-web-part.md

 2. Under **Web Designer Galleries**, select **web parts**.

 3. Select the **edit icon** next to **ReportViewerNativeMode.dwp**.
-It may not be listed on the first page of results.
+It might not be listed on the first page of results.

 4. Select **Delete Item**.
     :::image type="content" source="media/report-viewer-native-mode-edit-delete.png" alt-text="Screenshot of the Web Part Gallery, highlighting Delete Item." lightbox="media/report-viewer-native-mode-edit-delete.png":::

-Deletion of the web part can be attempted by using PowerShell, but there is not a direct command for it.
+Deletion of the web part can be attempted by using PowerShell, but there isn't a direct command for it.
 For a script example, see [How to delete web parts from the web part Gallery](https://gallery.technet.microsoft.com/office/How-to-delete-Web-Parts-1132701f).

 ## Supported languages